tensorflow/tensorboard/DEVELOPMENT.md

 depending on the environments (OSS or internal TB.corp), the commands we use and the functionalities are slightly different.

 1. Just run all webapp tests.
-The jos stops after tests are finished.
-    `console.log` is not supported.
+The job stops after finished. `console.log` is not supported.
 Not handy on development.

     ```shell
     (tf)$ bazel test //tensorboard/webapp:karma_test_chromium-local